-Senator Barbara Boxer and Representative Lois Capps introduced the Central Coast Heritage Protection Act in May 2015, in the Senate and House of Representatives respectively, to protect 245,500 acres of wilderness, create two scenic areas encompassing 34,500 acres, and safeguard 159 miles of Wild and Scenic Rivers in the Los Padres National Forest and Carrizo Plain National Monument.
-Once they become law, these protections will help sustain the area’s quality of life by ensuring clean water for communities, protecting valuable wildlife habitat, and stimulating a vibrant local economy.
+In early 2021, Rep. Carbajal reintroduced the bill in the House and Sen. Padilla reintroduced a bill in the Senate that includes the CCHPA, called the Protecting Unique and Beautiful Lands by Investing in California (PUBLIC) Lands Act.
+The legislation will protect 288,003 acres of wilderness, create two scenic areas encompassing 34,882 acres, and safeguard 159 miles of wild and scenic rivers in the Los Padres National Forest and the Carrizo Plain National Monument.
+Once becoming law, these protections will help sustain the area’s quality of life by ensuring clean water for communities, protecting valuable wildlife habitat, and stimulating a vibrant local economy.

-We are very excited about this opportunity and couldn’t summarize it better than West Paso Robles rancher and business owner Greg McMillan said, “My family has lived in this area for six generations and it is my heart.
+West Paso Robles rancher and business owner Greg McMillan said, “My family has lived in this area for six generations and it is my heart.
 I own and operate a small scale grass fed beef operation on family land and have planted an olive orchard.
-We are blessed to live in an area that contains some of the most rural and wild lands in the west, but the pressures on this land are great.
+We are blessed to live in an area that contains some of the most rural and wild lands in the West, but the pressures on this land are great.
 The Central Coast Heritage Protection Act will ensure that our wildest lands and rivers remain intact.”

-Why We Need Wild Places and Rivers Along the Central Coast
+Why We Need Wild Places Along the Central Coast

 California’s Central Coast is known for its iconic oak woodlands, chaparral-draped coastal mountains, and the awe-inspiring Channel Islands.
 The region includes the Los Padres National Forest, California’s second largest national forest.
 The forest extends nearly 220 miles across the scenic Coast and Transverse Mountain Ranges, rising from the Pacific Ocean to over 8,800 feet in elevation.